2024 Texas Women and Girls in STEM Summit

 9:45 – 9:50 a.m.
 CT Lightning Talk – 5 Minute Speed Session

 Digital Ambassadors & Youth Participatory Research - This session will showcase the IDRA Digital Ambassadors program and how youth in the Rio Grande Valley are engaged in youth participatory research, canvasing technology needs in their community, and learning how to lead technology training.
 IDRA coaches high school students on how to lead workshops in the community so they can then lead technology skills training sessions to support digital equity and inclusion in their community.
-Presented by Stephanie Garcia, IDRA
+Presented by Michelle Vega, IDRA

 9:50 – 10:00 a.m.
 CT Break